-Cannabis.
-It's a plant that's well known for getting people high, but it's also become increasingly accepted for medicinal purposes, particularly for pain and nausea.
+Cannabis—it's a plant that's well known for getting people high, but it's also become increasingly accepted for medicinal purposes, particularly for pain and nausea.
 But what do we know about the interaction between cannabis and mental illness?
-There's been a clearly established link between cannabis use and triggering the onset of psychotic illness in … Continue reading What Does the Research Say on Cannabis and Mental Illness?
+There's been a clearly established link between cannabis use and triggering the onset of psychotic illness in people… Continue reading Cannabis & Mental Illness: What Does the Research Say?

-We are regularly bombarded with news of the latest scientific research findings, and sometimes it seems like you can find a study to tell you just about anything.
-My concern with news reporting of research is that many people (including members of the media) have relatively limited research literacy.
-Research literacy refers to the ability… Continue reading Why research literacy matters in mental health
+We're regularly bombarded with news of the latest scientific research findings, and sometimes it seems like you can find a study to tell you just about anything.
+My concern with news reporting of research findings is that many people (including members of the media) have relatively limited research literacy.
+Research literacy refers to the ability… Continue reading Why Research Literacy Matters in Mental Health